intel-analytics/BigDL-2.x/docs/docs/gettingstarted.md

 #### 4.1 TensorFlow

-- TensorFlow users can leverage [TFPark APIs](ProgrammingGuide/TFPark/tensorflow.md) for distributed TensorFlow on Spark.
+- TensorFlow users can leverage [TFPark APIs](ProgrammingGuide/TFPark/tensorflow.md) for running distributed TensorFlow on Spark.

 #### 4.2 PyTorch

 Pytorch users can user either:

 - [NNFrame APIs](APIGuide/PipelineAPI/nnframes.md) to run Spark ML Pipeline and Dataframe with PyTorch support, or
-- [Estimator APIs](APIGuide/PipelineAPI/estimator.md/#estimator) to train and evaluate distributed PyTorch on Spark.
+- [Estimator APIs](APIGuide/PipelineAPI/estimator.md) to train and evaluate distributed PyTorch on Spark.

 #### 4.3 BigDL